JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7921 days**.

-And here is a just a random fact -  **The reason why the Canadian Arctic is called the "Land of the Midnight Sun" is because during the summer many communities have light 24 hours of the day.
-Many people have to cover their windows with tin foil to keep the light out when they sleep**.
+And here is a just a random fact -  **The biggest religious building in the world is a Hindu Temple, Angkor Wat, located in Cambodia.
+It was built at the end of the 11th century**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)